snptrs/bootcamp-bank-tech-test/README.md

 # README

-This is a simple backing application that allows a user to interact with their account via the Node REPL.
+This is a simple banking application that allows a user to interact with their account via the Node REPL.

 A client can make deposits and withdrawals, and generate a statement showing their transactions.